 There were swatches from family army uniforms to remember those who served our country and a piece from my wedding gown.

 And there were small words of wisdom woven into cloth.
 Admonitions to find joy.
 The encouragement that maybe life isn’t as bad as one day’s circumstances might indicate.

 “What the caterpillar calls the end of the world the Master calls a butterfly,” from Richard Bach, in subdued chartreuse with a pencil sketched cocoon.

 I made the quilts so that they could decorate a bed or hang on a wall.
 They can keep the girls warm, but they are more than that.
 They are beautiful, but they are more than that.
 They remind us of places, moments, and people.

 Once complete, each patch in place, the quilts were not finished.
 I added a new backing to each one.
 I began the chore of sewing the layers together.
 Making old and new one thing.

 I hosted a quilting bee for family and friends and took pictures for the scrapbooks I hope to bestow on each girl “someday.”

 Yet they still were not finished.
 I wanted the girls to have their quilts before they finished growing up.
 Then I found Annie.

-Annie is an Amish lady who quilts faster than I can blink.
+Annie was an Amish lady who could quilt faster than I can blink.
 Work that would take me more years took her weeks.
 And I got to tell the girls about the Amish way of life.